lynxwint3r/Kaalendar/README.md

 Kaalendar is a TypeScript library that works with 0 dependency.
 It was made for help to manage calendars generation/creation and datepickers.

 ## Me
-I had initially made this code for a personnel project that uses calendars but I'm said... *"Why don't share it with the beautiful land of Open Source & JavaScript's community?"* that's why I publish Kaalendarjs which is my first public package.
+I had initially made this code for a personnel project that uses calendars but as a citation that I really like say:
+> "All we have to decide is what to do with the time that is given us." ***J. R. R. Tolkien***

+So that is why I decided to use mine to publish Kaalendarjs which is my first public package for the wonderful world of Open Source & JavaScript.

+## In the future

 I will add more features to the package in the futur like:
 - The possibility to provide a public holiday list